-Design guidelines are a set of standards that define general parameters to be followed in site and/or building design.
+Design guidelines are a set of standards that define general parameters to be followed for site and/or building design.
 Such standards do not prescribe architectural style or exact site layout.
 In many cases, design guidelines are used to preserve the historic or architectural character of an area.
 They may also be used to preserve important scenic corridors by requiring development to be integrated into the landscape.

-The Town of Hancock does not have design guidelines to control the appearance of structural development or preserve unique structural elements within the community.
+The Town of Leon does not use any design guidelines to control the appearance of structural development or preserve unique structural elements within the community.